jvoegele/test_reflector/README.md

   5. You have to do special things to your environment (such as editing config files) to run it.

 In Elixir there are two more Rules:

-  6. It can't read the Syatem Time (subset of rule 5 above, but often forgotten)
+  6. It can't read the System Time (subset of rule 5 above, but often forgotten)
   7. It cannot involve the erlang Scheduler.
 No multiple processes.